simonbarbascu/sql-data-warehouse-project/README.md

 The data architecture for this project follows the Medallion Architecture, consisting of Bronze, Silver, and Gold layers:

 Bronze Layer: Stores raw data as-is from the source systems.
-Data is ingested from CSV files into a SQL Server database running in a Docker container.
+Data is ingested from CSV Files into SQL Server Database.

 Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.